Lozakaka/CSE5243/README.md

 4. Access Jupyter Notebook: Once the containers are up and running, open a web browser and go to the following link:
 `http://localhost:8888/`

+5. input password for the Jupyter Notebook with `cse5243`

-5. Open and Run Lab Notebook: In the Jupyter Notebook interface, navigate to the lab1.ipynb file and open it.
+6. Open and Run Lab Notebook: In the Jupyter Notebook interface, navigate to the lab1.ipynb file and open it.
 Run all cells in the notebook to execute the code and complete the lab.

-6. Finish: Once you have completed the lab exercises, you can stop the Docker containers by running:
+7. Finish: Once you have completed the lab exercises, you can stop the Docker containers by running:
 `docker-compose down`

 ### Additional Notes